-French tenor Yann Beuron made his Royal Opera debut in 2007 as Gonsalve (L’Heure espagnole), reprising the role in the production's revival in October 2009.
+French tenor Yann Beuron made his Royal Opera debut in 2007 as Gonsalve (L’Heure espagnole), reprising the role in 2009.
 He has since sung Chevalier de la Force (Dialogues des Carmélites) for The Royal Opera.

 Beuron has appeared in concert with France’s leading orchestras and with the Rotterdam Philharmonic and Swedish Radio Symphony orchestras.
 He has recorded for Deutsche Grammophon’s Archive label, for EMI, Virgin, Erato and Philips Classics.
 His recordings include Fauré songs and Berlioz’s L’Enfance du Christ.